hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 * a capability statement that describes the requirements for the system and resource support

 #### Capability Statement Approach
-AU Core Capability Statements are defined to describe the specific capabilities of a system when playing a particular role (i.e. actor) and includes the complete list of FHIR profiles, RESTful operations, and search parameters supported by that actor.
+AU Core capability statements are defined to describe the specific capabilities of a system when playing a particular role (i.e. actor) and includes the complete list of FHIR profiles, RESTful operations, and search parameters supported by that actor.

-AU Core Capability Statements are defined as open, allowing additional resources, profiles, operations, and search parameters to be defined.
+AU Core capability statements are defined as open, allowing additional resources, profiles, operations, and search parameters to be defined.

-a Profile has a _Must Support_ target reference element to other profiles or resources.
-This list is provided to clarify where additional profiles or resources may need to be supported if a requester supports a particular resource.
+AU Core capability statements include qualifying narrative where further clarification for _Must Support_  behaviour is required or where agreed relaxations apply.
+This narrative is used when actor behaviour caboot be represented through constraints or obligations.
+In Au Core, all current relaxations apply to responde actors and allow support for at least one of permitted structures.
+The current agreed relaxations allow a responder to support either `reasonCode` or `reasonReference` (rather than requiring both) in the following AU Core profiles:
+* AU Core Encounter
+* AU Core MedicationRequest
+* AU Core MedicationStatement
+* AU Core Procedure

 ### SNOMED CT Australian (SNOMED CT-AU) Edition
 For guidance on SNOMED CT-AU in FHIR, see the guidance defined in AU Base [SNOMED CT Australian Edition](https://build.fhir.org/ig/hl7au/au-fhir-base/generalguidance.html#snomed-ct-australian-edition).